 Theory of Change

-Ultimately, the pathway outlined by our theory of change results in four specific outcome areas for our young people: educational attainment, financial health, decreased criminal involvement, and increased civic engagement.
+Ultimately, the pathway outlined by our theory of change results in three specific outcome areas for our young people: reduced recidivism and criminal activity, increased educational attainment, and increased employability.
 UTEC's work to document and assess progress toward these outcomes is highlighted in a 2013 case study by Social Solutions, and Social Impact Research identified our social enterprise model as a "high-performing program."

 Street Outreach and Gang Peacemaking ensure that Streetworkers meet young people "where they're at" and serve as the starting point of UTEC's program model.
 Streetworkers target those young people who are most disengaged and deeply involved in local youth gang networks.
 This recruitment and relationship-building work sets the stage for Streetworkers to conduct our gang peacemaking work and to bring disconnected youth through the doors of UTEC.

 Transitional Coaches,* UTEC's name for case managers, work with youth who are brought to UTEC by the Streetworkers or referred by UTEC's community partners.
 Youth develop a one-to-one relationship and a service plan with a transitional coach (TC) and work on major life challenges and obstacles, including housing, finances, family relations, physical and emotional health, and legal matters.
 With the help of TCs, youth then enter either Workforce Development or the Alternative Diploma Progam, and TCs continue to provide youth with the support they need to achieve their goals and make significant changes in their lives